Şenyurt–Mardin railway

 The Şenyurt-Mardin railway (Şenyurt-Mardin demiryolu), also known as the Mardin railway, is a 24.3 km railway in Southeastern Turkey.
-The railway branches of the Adana-Nusaybin railway, formerly the Baghdad Railway, at Şenyurt and runs north across a flat plain to Mardin.
+The railway branches of the Aleppo-Nusaybin railway, formerly the Baghdad Railway, at Şenyurt and runs north across a flat plain to Mardin.
 The line was built in 1918 by the Baghdad Railway, shortly before the Ottoman Empire surrendered in World War I.